Glasgow Oral Surgery Symposium: Getting It Right First Time

 Attending the conference

 This event is an in-person and online conference.
-That means you get the chance to join us both at the College or from the comfort of your own home.
+That means you get the chance to join us both at the College or from your own home.

 Coming to the College: For those joining us in Glasgow, you’ll benefit from state-of-the-art facilities, as well as lunch prepared by our award-winning chefs.